Harriette Merrifield Forbes

 Harriette Merrifield Forbes (October 22, 1856 – 1951) was an American author, artist, gardener and botanical collector.
+She is considered the "Founding Mother" of gravestone studies.

 Biography

-Harriette Merrifield Forbes was born as Hattie Merrifield on 22 October 1856 in Worcester, United States of America.
+Harriette Merrifield Forbes was born as Hattie Merrifield on 22 October 1856 in Worcester, Massachusetts, United States of America.
 She married William Trowbridge Forbes (1850-1931), who taught mathematics at Robert College in Constantinople, and moved to USA to study law.
-He later became judge in Worcester in 1888.
+He later became a judge in Worcester in 1888.

 Forbes is widely recognized as a pioneering scholar in the study New England gravestone art.
 She authored the first definitive work on the subject, Gravestones of Early New England and the Men Who Made Them: 1653–1800, published in 1927.
 She photographed the early gravestones throughout central and eastern Massachusetts, even before the invention of the technically advanced “Brownie camera and flexible film”.
-Her work is considered “groundbreaking” since it became the base for other researches on this topic.
+Her work is considered "groundbreaking" since it became the basis for other research on this topic, most notably the work of Allan Ludwig.

 Esther Forbes (1891-1967), author and antiquarian, was one of her daughters.
 Forbes “served as her daughter's most important researcher.”